inmanta/inmanta-core/docs/adr/0000-logging-warnings-using-the-python-warnings-or-logging-module.md

 ## Decision Outcome

 - The `warnings` module will be configured as such that it ignores warnings logged from non-inmanta python modules.
 This way warnings from third-party libraries are ignored.
-- All warnings, for which we expect an action from the end-user, should be logged using the `inmanta.warnings.warn()` method.
+- All warnings, for which we expect an action from the end-user, should be logged using the `inmanta.warnings.warn()`, with the right Warning type according to the needed formatting.
 An example is a log message that announces a feature deprecation.
 This user can be a user of the CLI, the API, a module or an extension developer.
 - All other warnings should be logged using the `LOGGER.warning()` method.
 These warnings usually indicate that something went wong at runtime.
 For example, an agent that hits the rate limiter.

 ## Disclaimer